iancleary/ubuntu-dev-playbook/README.md

 * Ubuntu 18.04
 * Ubuntu 20.04

-> There are no plans to support non-LTS versions.
+> There are no plans to support or test non-LTS versions.
+>
 > Software support is LTS version dependent.

 ## Ansible Galaxy Roles